 You can either Block All Extensions in Edge and Whitelist only the ones you want to allow.
 Secondly, you also have the option to block specific Extensions while allowing the rest of the Extensions.

-If you can’t find the Microsoft Edge ADMX template in Intune, you can refer to my other blog post, which provides a detailed, step-by-step guide on how to Download Microsoft Edg ADMX template files and Import an ADMX file into Intune.
+If you can’t find the Microsoft Edge ADMX template in Intune, you can refer to my other blog post: Download Microsoft Edge ADMX template files and Import an ADMX file into Intune.

 Note